 |$ ng serve|

-Make sure to follow the guidelines to ensure that they work in a smooth manner.
+Make sure to follow the guidelines to ensure that they work smoothly.
 If you are not careful then it is possible that the update will not work properly.